-Our email archiving solution helps companies meet regulatory compliance by providing a reliable capture and audit trail of all email messages and a way to quickly search and retrieve them when needed.
-We store and encrypt all email messages for safe and secure email archiving meeting or exceeding your industry’s regulatory retention policies.
+Intradyn’s email archiving solution enables companies to achieve regulatory compliance by providing a reliable capture and audit trail of all email messages, as well as a way to quickly search and retrieve those messages as needed.
+We store and encrypt all email messages for safe and secure email archiving that meets or exceeds all requisite Sarbanes-Oxley Act email retention policies.

-The rules of Sarbanes-Oxley may well pertain to anyone doing business today, protecting corporations and consumers from unethical business practice and breach of security.
-If you are a publicly traded company, obtain financial or personal customer information, or could be at risk for litigation, it is advisable to have a measure in place that can testify to the authenticity of a document and produce it in a timely manner in the case of an audit, investigation, litigation or other formal proceedings.
+The rules outlined in the Sarbanes-Oxley Act may well pertain to anyone doing business today and are designed to protect corporations and consumers alike from unethical business practices and breaches of security.
+If your organization is a publicly traded company, obtains financial or personal customer information, or could be at risk of litigation, it is advisable to implement a solution that can verify the authenticity of a document and reproduce it in a timely manner.
+This is especially important in the case of an audit, investigation, litigation or other formal proceedings.

-For more information about email and electronic records retention regulations please see:
+For more information about email and electronic records retention regulations, please see the following: